 Thom deLaraM.S.W., M.B.A.

-Thom deLara is Professor of Practice and Chair of the Department of Marriage and Family Therapy at Syracuse University.
-Professor deLara previously served as the chief executive for two not-for-profit organizations, and as vice-president of business development and strategic planning for a $4.5 billion health care organization.
+Thom deLara is a Professor of Practice in the Department of Marriage and Family Therapy at Syracuse University.
+Professor deLara previously served as the department chair as well as a chief executive for two not-for-profit organizations, and as vice-president of business development and strategic planning for a $4.5 billion health care organization.
 He has also served as the director of the FORUM business management program for SUNY Empire State College, and has forty years of experience as a mental health practitioner and management consultant.

 Professor deLara has authored more than 30 funded federal, state, local, and foundation grant applications, totaling in excess of $10 million.
 His funded grant applications include new program starts, and program renewals for community health centers through the United States Public Health Service.
 His most recent funded grant was intended to develop master’s and doctoral level online courses for veterans, active military, military family members, and professionals who are interested in developing clinical skills for working with veterans and military families.